rabble/trademe-tracker/README.md

 npm run deploy
 ```

+For more details on the worker implementation, check the [`worker/`](./worker/) directory.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Contributing

+Contributions are welcome!
+Feel free to open an issue or submit a pull request if you have any improvements or bug fixes.